 At this point is obvious that you’re not too young anymore, but for some ungodly reason, facial hair strands are simply not growing on your face.

-Perhaps you have some peach fuzz, maybe slight mustache growth and fur on your chin, but the cheeks are silky smooth.
+Perhaps you have some peach fuzz, a patchy bald-spot beard, maybe slight mustache growth and fur on your chin, but the cheeks are silky smooth.

 Why can’t you grow a beard?

 Well, one possible reason may simply be a lack of testosterone.
 Not by any surprise; a common side effect of Low-T is difficulty growing facial and body hair.

 So how to know if you have low testosterone levels?

 - Getting your levels measured by a lab gives you cold-hard data.